Deployment and Maintenance / Standalone Deployment

 Perform the following steps to verify the installation:

-- Click the "Script Editor" in the top navigation bar, and select "Script Lib" - "Examples" - "Basic Demo" in the left sidebar.
+- Click the "Script Editor" in the top navigation bar, then select "Script Lib" - "Examples" - "Basic Demo" in the left sidebar

 3.1 Service Descriptions

-By default, after DataFlux Func starts normally, the following services are running:
+By default, after DataFlux Func is successfully started, the following services are running:

-Queues #7, #8, #9 are reserved for the Data Platform attached version of Func.
-In the standalone version of Func, they are reserved queues.
+Queues #7, #8, #9 are reserved for the Data Platform attached version of Func, and are reserved queues in the standalone version of Func

 Name | Description |